sparshmishraa/LVH_Patients_Health_Stats/README.md

 # Exploratory Data Analysis:

-For analysis I will use **tableau** for creating charts to finding insights.
+For analysis I will use **Tableau** for creating charts to finding insights.

 First I imported the data to tableau.

-1. Then I created an area chart that shows number of people suffering from heart disease filtered by age group and gender.
+1. Then I created an bar chart that shows number of people suffering from heart disease by age-group.

 2. Created a bar chart which shows median cholesterol levels by gender and age groups.

-3. Created a stacked column chart that shows number of people experienced different types of chest pain filtered by whether they have heart disease or not.

 4. Created a pie chart to show composition of people out of total experienced chest pain filtered by age group and gender.

 5. To check if there is a correlation between age and Resting BP I created a scatterplot filtered by gender and heart disease.

-6. To see how many people out of total have ECG results normal, LVH, ST, I created a pie chart

-7. Created a scatter plot to show correlation between age and max HR.

-8. Finally I created a bubble chart to find any relation between age and old peak.
+# Key Insights

+1. **Age and Heart Disease Prevalence**: A significant 85.6% of heart disease cases are found in the elderly, while 13.3% are in the middle-aged group, and only 1% affect young individuals.

+2. **Cholesterol Levels by Gender**: Half of all females have cholesterol levels exceeding 267 mg/dL, while 50% of males have levels over 239 mg/dL.

+3. **Pain Type Distribution**: Asymptomatic cases dominate, with 54.3% of patients reporting no pain, followed by 25% experiencing non-anginal pain, 12.2% with atypical anginal pain, and the rest showing typical anginal pain.

+4. **Age and Blood Pressure**: There is a positive correlation between age and resting blood pressure, indicating that older patients tend to have higher BP levels.